ladder/ladder/README.md

 #### Background Indexing

 In large-scale production environments, sending an HTTP request to Elasticsearch during the database transaction isn't optimal (especially for large Files), so Ladder uses ActiveJob to queue and process indexing operations in the background.
-All that's required is to use the Ladder::Searchable::Background module in your model:
+Just use the Ladder::Searchable::Background module in your model:

 ```ruby
 class OCR